HumabHatterZed/WhistleWindInscryptionMods/README.md

 # WhistleWind's Lobotomy Corp Mod
 Inspired by KingSlime's wonderful mod, this is my own take on translating Lobotomy Corp's abnormalities into Inscryption.
 The cards in this mod are designed to be as faithful to their original counterparts as possible, while still being 'balanced' (heavy air quotes there) relative to vanilla Inscryption.
-This mod adds [card] obtainable cards, [ability] custom abilities, and [special] special abilities, with plans to add the remaining abnormalities in the future.
+This mod adds [card] obtainable cards, 31 abilities, and 11+ special abilities, with plans to add the remaining abnormalities in the future.

 ## Known Issues
 ### Debug lag